Europe kicks off COVID vaccination drive to end pandemic | DW | 27.12.2020

 COVID vaccinations begin across Europe

-A 72-year-old receives the first injection at the Vallecas nursing home in Madrid.
-Spain is set to receive 350,000 doses from Pfizer-BioNTech per week, with a total of nearly 4.6 million to be delivered over the next 12 weeks.
-The government said it aims to vaccinate between 15 million and 20 million people in the first half of 2021.
+Spain is set to receive 350,000 doses from Pfizer-BioNTech per week, with a total of nearly 4.6 million to be delivered over the next three months.
+The government has said it aims to vaccinate between 15 million and 20 million people in the first half of 2021.
+Here, a 72-year-old receives the first injection at the Vallecas nursing home in Madrid.

-Hungarian soldiers carry the first vaccine shipment at the Del-Pest Central Hospital in Budapest on Saturday.
-The country began vaccinating health care workers on Saturday, a day ahead of the EU's planned start date.
-Hungary has recorded over 316,000 cases and more than 9,000 deaths since the start of the pandemic.

 Projecting a sense of unity